Philosophy: Major, Minor

 Philosophy, a word that means "love of wisdom," is the most general form of inquiry, investigating all other fields and subject matters, as well as fundamental questions unasked by any other discipline.

 Studying philosophy at Holy Cross offers exceptional preparation for citizens of a globally interconnected world.
 At its core, philosophy is the ability to think reflectively and critically about questions that are at the very foundation of human existence and human practices.
 In trying to find answers, students learn to approach problems imaginatively, to explore what might appear to be self-evident, to write clearly and precisely, and to appreciate the ethical implications of decisions and actions.

 The nature of reality.
-The foundations of science, ethics, and art.
+The foundations of science, ethics and art.
 The scope of human knowledge.
-Philosophy is the meeting place for all disciplines, for any discipline becomes philosophical once it begins seriously to examine its own methodology and fundamental presuppositions.
 Philosophy students develop highly valued and transferable skills.
 It is an excellent stand-alone major, and an ideal second major or minor for students interested in examining the foundations of another discipline.
 Holy Cross philosophy students have done well in many fields; in academia, media, communications, business, teaching; and philosophy is also known to be rigorous preparation for law school.

 - Courses span the entire tradition, from the pre-Socratics to the philosophers of our time.

 - The departmental honors program is designed to provide outstanding majors the opportunity to devote their senior year to independent research, culminating in a thesis and oral presentation.

 - Departmental colloquia series, with campus lectures by and conversations with renowned philosophers from around the country and around the world.

 - Opportunities for all students to participate in the Philosophy Club’s lively exchanges and informal activities, including book discussions and movies.